ADVERTISEMENT

 Many children in orphanages, such as the New York City facility that cared for these “inmates” in 1913, had one or both living parents.
 Families might temporarily sign over children when unable to support them financially.

-The Civil War (and later, the Spanish-American War) caused thousands more children to become orphaned or indigent.
+The Civil War (and later the Spanish-American War) caused thousands more children to become orphaned or indigent.
 Several states, counties and towns built homes especially for the children of sailors and soldiers.
 The Grand Army of the Republic created similar facilities.

 Placement in an orphanage was often temporary.
 Parents or extended family might sign over custody of children until they could get back on their feet.
 In fact, the majority of children eventually returned to their homes.
 Children who were surrendered permanently became wards of the state.

 If you think a child may have been placed in an orphanage, look for him first in the US census.
 As early as 1850, he should appear as an “inmate” of a home, listed alongside other residents.
 When you find children in an institution in the 1880 census, also look for their enumeration in the Defective, Dependent and Delinquent special census schedule, available for several states on Ancestry.com.
 Censuses of homeless and institutionalized children may include information about their parents, such as country or state of birth.
-If you can determine what facility housed a child, try to locate records.
+If you can determine what facility housed a child, try to locate such records.
 Search online for the facility’s name and location and look for:

 • Record indexes on websites such as Ancestry.com or USGenWeb articles about the history of the institution, which may point to surviving records.